 Be sure to explore them all, perhaps along the "Via dell'Amore", a scenic road only accessible on foot, which passes by each of the five communes.

 A small hamlet in the province of La Spezia, at the end of the peninsula that forms the western shore of the Gulf of Poets, so-called because it has been celebrated by countless poets, from Petrarch to Shelly, Byron and Montale.

 Take a trip to the Church of San Pietro, overlooking the sea, and the island archipelago comprising Tino, Tinetto and Palmaria, for some of the Riviera's most untouched waters.

 With its characteristic houses and narrow roads straddling the headland, Portovenere offers some truly breathtaking views.

 LERICI - 86 KM

-Lerici, a picturesque marine borgo that faces towards the Gulf of Poets, possesses a very riveting history.
+Lerici, a picturesque marine hamlet overlooking the Gulf of Poets, has ancient origins.

-Genoa is a city flush with monuments and attractions, thriving by day and by night.
+Genoa is a city rich in monuments and attractions, thriving by day and by night.

 Take a trip to the Aquarium with its new dolphinarium, admire the sunset from the Bigo, Genoa's panoramic wheel, stroll around the Old Port and stop off for an aperitif at Piazza delle Erbe, the heart of the Genoese social scene.